ishaansathaye/ML/README.md

         - k = number of clusters (choose random centroids of clusters)
         - Reduce error: SSE = sum of squared differences between each point and its centroid
         - Compute new centroids of clusters by taking mean of data points
-        - Repeat process of new centroids and calculating distance between points and centroid untill converges and centroid does not move
+        - Repeat process of new centroids and calculating distance between points and centroid until converges and centroid does not move
         - *Accuracy*
             - External -> compare with ground truth if available
             - Internal -> Average the distance between data points within a cluster
-            - Choosing k -> graph of k vs mean distance of data points to cluster centroid (best when distance is low) __Find elbow point of grpah or where the rate decreases sharply for best k__
+            - Choosing k -> graph of k vs mean distance of data points to cluster centroid (best when distance is low) __Find elbow point of graph or where the rate decreases sharply for best k__
     - **k-Median**
     - **Fuzzy c-Means**
 - Hierarchical Clustering (Intuitive and good for small datasets) -> builds hierarchy of clusters where each node is a cluster and consists of the clusters of its daughter nodes
     - **Agglomerative** (collect things)
         - Bottom up or where pairs of clusters pair together
-        - Steps: *1)* Creat n clusters for each data point *2)* Compute the proximity matrix *3)* Repeat -> Merge two closest clusters and update the proximity matrix -> Until only single cluster remains
+        - Steps: *1)* Create n clusters for each data point *2)* Compute the proximity matrix *3)* Repeat -> Merge two closest clusters and update the proximity matrix -> Until only single cluster remains
         - *Single-Linkage Clustering*
             - Minimum distance between clusters
         - *Complete-Linkage Clustering*